Mara-Li/Knitting-bot/README.md

 - `BOT_TOKEN` is the token of the bot that you can get in `Bot` > `Reset token` in the discord developer portal.
 - `CLIENT_ID` is the client id of the bot, you can get it from `General Information` > `Client ID` in the discord developer portal.
 - `NODE_ENV` is the environment of the bot.
 It can be `development` or `production`.
 If you are in development, the bot will log a lot of event.
 If you are in production, the bot will log only errors.
+- `MESSAGE` : The message you want to send when waiting for the list of users/roles.
+You can use a simple message, an emoji, stickers or external emoji.
+Beware of them.
+The bot must be on the server where the emoji is (but it can use it everywhere).

 The bot uses Enmap to store data.
 You can find the documentation [here](https://enmap.evie.dev/).
 You need a special installation for it, so follow the instructions [here](https://enmap.evie.dev/install).